Creating a blue/green deployment - Amazon Relational Database Service

 7. Choose Create staging environment.

 To create a blue/green deployment using the Amazon CLI, use the create-blue-green-deployment command.
-For information about each option, see Settings for creating blue/green deployments.
+For information about all available options, see Settings for creating blue/green deployments.

 For Linux, macOS, or Unix: